 - Sex and Gender Considerations: 1) The NPA is asked to complete one of the sex- and gender-based analysis training modules available online through the CIHR Institute of Gender and Health and upload with the application the Certificate of Completion in the Attach Other Application Material task.
 2) In addition to identifying whether SGBA is a strength, a weakness or not applicable to the proposal, reviewers are explicitly required to include their assessment of whether SGBA is appropriate for the research being proposed.
 If so, the overall application score and written evaluation will reflect if SGBA has been suitably addressed in the research proposed.

 - CIHR Priority Announcements (PAs) are available for the Fall 2021 Project Grant competition.
 PAs offer additional sources of funding for highly ranked and competitive applications that were not funded through the Project Grant competition budget.
 Review the PA Funding Opportunity Details Page and FAQs.

 - For Commercialization Projects, a Research/Technical Plan and a Commercialization plan must be integrated into the 10-page proposal.
 Consult CIHR's Commercialization Projects website, and (see links under 'Resources' below) the Peer Review Manual, Funding Opportunity Details and the Application Instructions for details.

 - All application attachments must adhere to CIHR's Acceptable Application Formats and Attachments.

 (Check with your department/faculty for additional deadlines)

-NEW for Internal Review deadline: Submit the application to Research Services for internal review by verifying and submitting the full application and all CCVs and attachments in ResearchNet.
+Internal Review Process: Submit the application to Research Services for internal review by verifying and submitting the full application and all CCVs and attachments in ResearchNet.
 Please do not email the application to Research Services.

 Applications will be reviewed in the order they are received in ResearchNet and applications received after the internal deadline will receive truncated reviews.